 “In the current deteriorating international security environment, previously-agreed arms control and disarmament agreements are increasingly under threat,” said United Nations Secretary-General António Guterres, who expressed his “deep regret” at the ending of treaty.

-“Since its entry-into-force on June 1, 1988, the INF Treaty contributed tangibly to the maintenance of peace and stability internationally and especially in Europe,” he said in a statement.
+“Since its entry-into-force on June 1, 1988, the INF Treaty contributed tangibly to the maintenance of peace and stability internationally and especially in Europe,” Guterres said.
 “It played an important role in reducing risk, building confidence and helping to bring the Cold War to an end.”

 The treaty banned all U.S. and Soviet land-based ballistic and cruise missiles with ranges between 500 and 5,500 kilometers.
-Such weapons stirred much fear of a strike caused by a miscalculation or error, because at those distances the missiles could hit their targets within 10 minutes.
-For Europe, the removal of those weapons, accompanied by verification and inspections, brought huge relief.
+Such weapons had long stirred fears of a strike caused by miscalculation or error, because at those distances the missiles could hit their targets within 10 minutes.
+For Europe, the removal of those weapons, accompanied by agreements on verification and inspections, brought huge relief.

-Now, the United States plans to hold a conventional — not nuclear — weapons test of a new ground-launched intermediate-range missile that the INF Treaty would haver prohibited.
+Now, the United States plans to hold a conventional — not nuclear — weapons test of a new ground-launched intermediate-range missile that the INF Treaty would have prohibited.

-“Some 74 years after the United States dropped atomic bombs on Japan, the risk of nuclear war is higher today than many people realize — and it is increasing,” said David Wright, co-director of the Global Security Program at the Union of Concerned Scientists.
+“Some 74 years after the United States dropped atomic bombs on Japan, the risk of nuclear war is higher today than many people realize — and it is increasing,” said David Wright, co-director of the Union of Concerned Scientists’ Global Security Program.